AhsanAyub/irp-logs-mining/README.md

 ## Acknowledgement

-We would like to thank [Andrea Continella, Ph.D.](https://conand.me/) to provide us with the datasets that we have used on this project.
-The research paper can be found here: [SheildFS 2016](https://dl.acm.org/doi/pdf/10.1145/2991079.2991110)
+We would like to thank [Andrea Continella, Ph.D.](https://conand.me/) to provide us with the datasets that we have used on this project as well as collaborate in our research project.
+The research paper (Continella _et al._) can be found here: [SheildFS 2016](https://dl.acm.org/doi/pdf/10.1145/2991079.2991110).

 ### Citing this work